18 MIN READ

-For more on goal setting, read our articles on Locke’s Goal Setting, which explains the principle of setting SMART goals; Management By Objectives, which details how to align personal goals with those of the organization; Performance Management and KPIs and Performance Agreements.
+For more on goal setting, read our articles on Locke's Goal Setting Theory (which explains the principle of setting SMART goals); Management by Objectives (which details how to align personal goals with those of the organization); Performance Management and KPIs; and, Performance Agreements.

 Finally, challenge is important, due to the observation that we get what we expect.
 Up to a point, the more you expect from someone, the harder they will generally work.
-This has been shown time and again, and is explained by the idea of Expectancy Theory: The idea here is that you need to link high effort with high performance, and high performance with a positive outcome.
+This has been shown time and again, and is explained by the idea of Expectancy Theory: the idea here is that you need to link high effort with high performance, and high performance with a positive outcome.
 With those two linkages established, people are motivated to work hard to achieve a positive outcome.
-Read more in our article on Expectancy Theory.

 Motivational techniques should bring out the best in people.
 That means they should build on an individual's strengths and minimize his or her weaknesses.

 There are certainly some common denominators in motivation, like fair wages, decent working conditions, a sense of camaraderie with co-workers, and a good relationship with one’s supervisor.
 Abraham Maslow and Frederick Herzberg are two famous motivation theorists who established that even if these sorts of things are not necessarily motivating in themselves, they have to be present in order to even think about enhancing motivation.